 Reach out to Propero support services as needed

 Propero courses come with many resources to assist you.
-Most Propero courses have ten hours of tutoring.
+Tutoring is available for our most challenging courses.
 You can drop-in or schedule a tutoring session in advance.
 Be sure to use the resources available to get help and ask questions.